Casas-Alvero conjecture in computational algebraic geometry: Standard monomials, finite Nullstellensatz and Noether normalization

-If $G$ is a Gr\"{o}bner basis of $J$, we also denote it by $SM(G)$. \end{defn} With all these notions, we quote two related results over finite fields. \begin{prop}[Nullstellensatz in finite fields] For any ideal $J\subset \F_q[x_1,\cdots,x_n]$, we have
+\end{defn} Usually standard monomials are defined together with a Gr\"{o}bner basis but we do not need such notion in our later application.
+We need the following results over finite fields. \begin{prop}[Nullstellensatz over finite fields] For any ideal $J\subset \F_q[x_1,\cdots,x_n]$, its radical ideal is